jacksonllee/pylangacq/docs/headers.rst

     #   ...
     #  ]

-Each partcipant has their information available via attributes through the helper class :class:`~pylangacq.Participant`.
+Each participant has their information available via attributes through the helper class :class:`~pylangacq.Participant`.
 For instance:

 .. code-block:: python